What price should I ask for my house? How do you find out how much your home is worth, and how do you decide the asking price for selling?

 - Attractive features, including conservatories, double glazing, etc.

-There might also be obvious issues that affect local property values.
-Many of these problems will be completely out of your control, but they will still be relevant to a prospective buyer’s decision-making process.
+There might also be apparent issues that affect local property values.
+Many of these problems will be entirely out of your control, but they will still be relevant to a prospective buyer’s decision-making process.
 Among the issues to consider are:

 - The proximity of good schools